-1. Harness fit may be checked by an individual appointed by the competition management or the PRO if there is one in attendance.

-- 2. The harness must fit properly and be in good, clean condition without cracks, dryness, or breaks in the stitching. - 3.
-The harness may be either neck collar or breast collar style depending upon the requirement of the vehicle. - 4.
-The harness may be made of leather or synthetic material; however, uncoated open-weave nylon web harness is not permitted. - 5.
-Reins should be brown for pleasure driving, dressage, and cones. - 6.
-Spliced black and brown reins are permitted. - 7.
-Reins can be any colour for marathon and driven games. - 8.
-A throatlatch and full noseband are required. - 9.
-Blinkers are recommended. - 10.
-A kicking strap may be used. - 11.
-Tongue tying is prohibited. - 12.
-Side-checks, drop nosebands, tiedowns, and standing or running martingales are prohibited. - 13.
-Overchecks may be permitted at the competition management's discretion. - 14.
-For tandems only, the traces of the lead horse must be attached to the wheel horse's traces using tandem keys or other strong clips at the tug/trace buckle or attached directly to the singletree.
-The leader's traces must never be attached to the hames of the wheel horse or to any auxiliary rings on the breast collar. - 15.
-Rein clamps or buckles may be used for tandems, unicorns and fours.
+- Harness fit may be checked by an individual appointed by the competition management or the PRO if there is one in attendance. - The harness must fit properly and be in good, clean condition without cracks, dryness, or breaks in the stitching. - The harness may be either neck collar or breast collar style depending upon the requirement of the vehicle. - The harness may be made of leather or synthetic material; however, uncoated open-weave nylon web harness is not permitted. - · Reins should be brown for pleasure driving, dressage, and cones. - · Spliced black and brown reins are permitted. - · Reins can be any colour for marathon and driven games. - A throatlatch and full noseband are required. - Blinkers are recommended. - · A kicking strap may be used. - · Tongue tying is prohibited. - Sidechecks and overchecks are allowed in Pleasure Driving classes but are prohibited in Combined Driving Derbies, Arena Driving Trials, Field Driving Trials and Horse Driving Trials. - Drop nosebands, tiedowns, and standing or running martingales are prohibited. - For tandems only, the traces of the lead horse must be attached to the wheel horse's traces using tandem keys or other strong clips at the tug/trace buckle or attached directly to the singletree.
+The leader's traces must never be attached to the hames of the wheel horse or to any auxiliary rings on the breast collar. - Rein clamps or buckles may be used for tandems, unicorns and fours.